JustSeenn/port-scanner/README.md

 # port-scanner
-A really simple and basic port scanner
+A really simple and basic port scanner by and for all the script kiddies who want to try pentesting

 ## Arguments:
   * (-h) : help,